kostas-pa/LFITester/README.md

 It runs in Linux/Unix systems.
 In order to use this program:

-• you have to have Python3 installed in your system or you can download it from https://www.python.org/downloads/
+• You have to have Python3 installed in your system or you can download it from https://www.python.org/downloads/

+• You will also need pip which if you don't have just run ```sudo apt install python3-pip``` for linux.

 • Download the program or clone the repository in your system